Nereboss/chartchecher/README.md

 # ChartChecker: an automated tool to help enhance user awareness about misinformation in charts

-This Bachelor thesis by Niklas Kneißl is based on the work by Fan et al.
+This repository was created as part of a bachelor thesis by Niklas Kneißl and is based on the work by Fan et al. (https://dl.acm.org/doi/abs/10.1145/3491102.3502138).
-The original readme is included below:

-# Annotating Line Charts for Addressing Deception
-Arlen Fan, Yuxin Ma, Michelle Mancenido, Ross Maciejewski

-These are the supplementary materials.

-`source_code` - contains the Chrome webapp extension.
-There is an additiona README inside.

-`user_study` - consent form

-`user_study_results` - contains data and all the code to reproduce Section 5, Experiment and Results.
+The `source_code` directory contains an additional README including instructions on how to install and use this browser extension.

+This repositiory is not actively maintained.